Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: Mock data

-The foreground map for the survey area at $\nu=946.7\, \rm MHz$ ($z=0.5$) are shown in the lower left panel of Figure~\ref{fig:4_figures}.
-We find that the foreground contamination we consider is about 4 orders of magnitude brighter than the HI signal.
-After combining the HI signal, foreground emission and system noise maps, we obtain the total sky map observed by MeerKAT.
-The mock total observational map is shown in the lower right panel of Figure~\ref{fig:4_figures}.
-Since the HI signal has totally drowned in the contamination, the foreground contaminant subtraction algorithms have to be applied to extract the HI signal.
+The foreground map for the survey area at $\nu=946.7\, \rm MHz$ ($z=0.5$) is shown in the lower left panel of Figure~\ref{fig:4_figures}.
+We find that the foreground contamination we consider is about 4 orders of magnitude brighter than the H\textsc{i} signal.
+After combining the H\textsc{i} signal, foreground emission and system noise maps, we obtain the total sky map observed by MeerKAT.
+The mock total observational map is displayed in the lower right panel of Figure~\ref{fig:4_figures}.
+Since the H\textsc{i} signal has totally drowned in the contamination, the foreground contaminant subtraction algorithms have to be applied to extract the H\textsc{i} signal.
 We will discuss the foreground removal method in the next section.